pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 1.2 Dataset Setup

 Please create a "data" folder, download the WikiHow dataset from `wikihowAll.csv <https://ucsb.app.box.com/s/ap23l8gafpezf4tq3wapr6u8241zz358>`__  and `wikihowSep.cs <https://ucsb.app.box.com/s/7yq601ijl1lzvlfu4rjdbbxforzd2oag>`__ and place them in the "data" folder.
-We will use the wikihow dataset from summarization_dataset `wikihowAll.csv <https://github.com/HamidShojanazeri/examples/blob/FSDP_example/FSDP/summarization_dataset.py>`__.
+We will use the wikihow dataset from  `summarization_dataset <https://github.com/HamidShojanazeri/examples/blob/FSDP_example/FSDP/summarization_dataset.py>`__.

 Next, we add the following code snippets to a python script “T5_training.py”, the source code for this tutorial is availbe in `Pytorch examples <https://github.com/HamidShojanazeri/examples/tree/FSDP_example/FSDP>`__